 Crop, livestock, and dairy insurance continue to be extremely important for bankers.
 Our customers know these programs well and heavily use them.
-The next Farm Bill needs to protect insurance programs as they help producers manage risk and help keep interest rates down.
+We appreciate the inclusion of insurance programs in the One Big, Beautiful Bill Act to assist in the cost share for insurance.